Loveless (album): Reception

 In a review for Rolling Stone, Ira Robbins wrote that "despite the record's intense ability to disorient – this is real do-not-adjust-your-set stuff – the effect is strangely uplifting.
 Loveless oozes a sonic balm that first embraces and then softly pulverizes the frantic stress of life."
 Chicago Tribune critic Greg Kot wrote that the band had "written a new vocabulary for the guitar, and perhaps given it another 10 years of life as rock's central instrument".
 Spin gave Loveless a mixed review; writer Jim Greer felt it was "standard-ish and dull ...
 The warped music is a cool idea and I recommend the album – but not on the basis of the singing or the songs."

-While Creation were pleased with the final album, and the initial music press reviews were positive, the label soon realised that although, in the words of plugger James Kyllo, "it was such a beautiful record, and it was wonderful to have it ... it just didn't sound like a record that was going to recoup all the money that had been spent on it."
-Alan McGee liked the record, but said, "It was quite clear that we couldn't bear the idea of going through that again, because there was just nothing to say that [Shields] wouldn't do exactly the same again.
-That's enough.
-Lets step back".
-Despite a severe shortage of money, Creation funded a short tour of the north of England late in 1991.
-At the time the band were making the marketing of Loveless difficult – there would be no singles, and the band's name was forbidden to appear on the record sleeve.
-McGee was by now exhausted and frustrated.
-He recalled, "I thought: I went to the wall for you.
-If this record bombs, I've stolen my father's money.
-And they were so ... not understanding of anybody else's position."
-Alan McGee dropped My Bloody Valentine from Creation soon after the album's release because he could not bear working with Shields again; "It was either him or me," he told The Guardian in 2004.
-Loveless peaked at number 24 on the UK Albums Chart, and failed to chart in the United States, where it was distributed by Sire Records.
-In 2003, Rolling Stone estimated that Loveless had sold 225,000 copies.